-It was like that showdown scene in the movies.
-The situation had reached crisis pitch and someone was being called to answer for the ways things had gone.
-Job was demanding that God answer for his mortal suffering.
+When Job demanded that God answer for his mortal suffering, it was like a showdown scene in the movies.
+“Start talking,” someone snaps.
+The situation has reached crisis pitch and someone is being called to answer for the ways things have gone.

 As for me, I would speak directly to the Almighty.
 I want to argue my case with God himself. – Job 13:3 (NLT)

 But that wasn’t quite how things played out.
 God had listened to every word Job had said to him and about him, and God did respond, but not to answer for anything.
 God would be the one asking the questions.

 Brace yourself like a man, because I have some questions for you, and you must answer them. – Job 38:3 (NLT)

 And then God gave Job an earful.
 Through God’s questions to Job, God demonstrated his detailed care for his creation—and that humankind is not capable of comprehending what the all-knowing, all-powerful God is doing (Job 38-40).
 God’s message to Job in a nutshell: I’m God and you’re not.

 Do you still want to argue with the Almighty?
 You are God’s critic, but do you have all the answers? – Job 40:2 (NLT)